List of Gintama characters: Toshiro Hijikata

+As a child, Hijikata was an illegitimate child born to a wealthy farmer in a village.
+His elder siblings shunned him due to this, but he was protected by his older brother Tamegoro Hijikata.
+A group of criminals attacked their house once.
+Tamegoro protected Hijikata, but the criminals cut his eyes out.
+Hijikata fought them in a trama-based fight response, only coming to after there was blood on the ground.
+Horrified by this violence, his family abandoned him.
+Hijikata then isolated himself from Tamegoro and his wife, living on the streets as a rogue samurai.
+He then joined a dojo led by the Kondo family and left for Edo with Isao Kondo.

+Hijikata met Sougo Okita at the Kondo family dojo.
+Sougo often attempts to kill Hijikata so he can take over Hijikata's position as Vice-Commander as a recurring gag in the story.
+His animosity is fuelled by wanting revenge for attracting Kondo's attention, and for rejecting Okita's sister's feelings.
+Despite rejecting her, Hijikata did love Sougo's sister Mitsuba.
+He rejected her because his life as a samurai would only bring her harm.
+Sougo and Hijikata have a squabbling sibling-like relationship.

+Hijikata enjoys fighting and sees Gintoki as a rival in practically everything he does, from drinking contests to Rock-paper-scissors, ever since being defeated by him in battle.
+Contrary to his rivalry with Gintoki, both characters share many of the same traits, such as being afraid of ghosts and dentists.
+They are often explored as parallel characters with either similar or opposite views and experiences, such as during the Farewell Shinsengumi Arc.

 Hijikata is obsessed with mayonnaise, and thus has the nickname "Mayorā" (マヨラー).
 He has been known to smother everything he eats under a mountain of mayonnaise, and he carries a number of objects shaped like mayonnaise bottles, such as his cigarette lighter.
 He was popular with girls until they discovered this obsession.
-As a kid Hijikata was protected by his older brother, Tamegoro, from a group of criminals.
-Hijikata fought them in his frustration over Tamegoro losing his eyes.

-In one of his many fights Hijikata met Kondo, who invited him to join his dojo.
-There Hijikata met his future comrade and rival in the Shinsengumi, Sougo Okita, who often attempts to kill Hijikata so he can take over Hijikata's position as Vice-Commander, for revenge for attracting Kondo's attention, and also in revenge for rejecting Okita's sister's feelings.
-In reality, Hijikata did love Sougo's sister, Mitsuba, but he doesn't want her to get hurt and involved because of his dangerous reputation.
-Sougo doesn't seem to understand why Hijikata rejected Mitsuba's feelings.
-Hijikata enjoys fighting and sees Gintoki as a rival in practically everything he does, from drinking contests to Rock-paper-scissors, ever since being defeated by him in battle.
-Contrary to his rivalry with Gintoki, both characters share many of the same traits, such as being afraid of ghosts and dentists.

 In the series, Hijikata receives a sword that is cursed with the spirit of a hikkikomori otaku nicknamed "Tosshi" (トッシー, Tosshī) who was murdered by his frustrated mother.
 The sword causes Hijikata to act like an otaku, and makes him behave in strange and cowardly ways.
 After a long inner struggle between the two, Tosshi disappears from Hijikata during a contest to decide which group will be Otsu's official fan club.
 Based on the historical Hijikata Toshizō, Hijikata was originally meant to be Gintama's main character, but with his appearance being identical to the one of Gintoki.